metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 	Orchestral, Concerto, Instrumental, Voice, Choral, Opera, Duet, Aria, Song.
 For concerto, solo and duet performances the instrument is also given where possible.
 If the track is a recorded work with a composer artist in MusicBrainz and the "Works and parts" section has "Include all work levels" selected, the tag will also include "Classical".
 Use "work_type" as a source in the tag mapping section below section to (e.g.) map to the genre tag.
 For more complex treatment, use scripts.

 2. "Work-artist/performer naming options".
   This section deals primarily with the application of aliases and credited_as names to replace the MusicBrainz standard names.
 The first box allows you to choose whether to replace MusicBrainz standard  names by aliases - either for all work-artists/performers or only work-artists (writers, composers, arrangers, lyricists etc.).
 The second box sets the usage of "as-credited" names: the first part of this lists all the places where as-credited names can occur (really!) and the second part allows you to apply these to performing artists and/or work-artists.

-Please note that, in the current version of this plugin, only aliases and credited_as names which are in the "release XML node" are available (i.e. roughly those relating to the metadata shown in the release overeview page in MusicBrainz).
+   Please note that, in the current version of this plugin, only aliases and credited_as names which are in the "release XML node" are available (i.e. roughly those relating to the metadata shown in the release overview page in MusicBrainz).
 So, for example, if a recording is an arrangement of another work and that other work (but not the arrangement) has a composer linked to it, then the composer's alias will not be available (nor is the composer shown on the MB release overview page).
 In some cases (if appropriate) this can be remedied by adding the relevant link to the lowest-level work.

     >Note regarding aliases and credited-as names:
     In a MB release, an artist can appear in one of seven contexts.
 Each of these is accessible in releaseXmlNode